 It was upon this realisation that I decided to make a concerted effort to seek out wines that I wouldn’t usually consider.
 This meant spending more time understanding what I was buying.
 It began simply; I would buy a wine I had never before tried, whilst I drank it, I found out what the grape varieties were, where exactly it came from (The Hugh Johnson Wine Atlas was indispensable), how it was supposed to taste and whether or not it could age.
 As expected, there were some very questionable wines and it soon turned into a rollercoaster of serious ups and downs, but even with the downs I learnt what I didn’t like and soon built up a bank of wines that I knew to avoid and perhaps more importantly learnt why I didn’t like them.

 This simple exercise ignited a real passion for wine within me and it was less than two years after this wine epiphany that I decided I wanted to work with wine and joined Averys Wine Merchants in 2007.
 So why has this any relevance to you?
-Because this passion is the single reason why my wine collection is now not only far more interesting and reflective of myself but now also comprises of a range of wines suitable for any manner of drinking occasion.
-From everyday drinking wines and special occasion bottles, to dinner party wines and those to offer unexpected visitors.
+Because this passion is the single reason why earn From everyday drinking wines and special occasion bottles, to dinner party wines and those to offer unexpected visitors.

 It also opened up a new world; it doesn’t take long to learn that wine lends itself to a myriad of historical, geographical and geological influences, no vineyard is quite the same as any other and a good wine will always leave you with a sense of its origins and birthplace.
 There is an almost infinite combination of factors that can make a single wine interesting.
 To name just a few of the variables at play, there are thousands of grape varieties, subtle climatic differences, varying soil types, different vineyard aspects and a plethora of winemaking techniques.
 It is these intricacies that make drinking wine such a satisfying, complex and ultimately enriching experience.